owenshema/Group_5_big_data/README.md

 2. Follow the prompts to input student details.
 3. View the displayed report with the average grade.
 4. Run the palindrome check script and input a string to test.

+## Acknowledgments 🙏
+Blessings to you all! 📖

+## Teamwork and Love Message ❤️
+**"Above all, love each other deeply, because love covers over a multitude of sins.
+Work together with one heart and mind, for through teamwork, we achieve greatness."** - Inspired by 1 Peter 4:8 and Proverbs 27:17.